whatisjasongoldstein/beagle/README.md

 You'll need to code all the links/assets in your source directory to start with `/reponame/`, and the Flask development server will serve `dist` to that url.

-## I still don't get why this is a thing
+### I still don't get why this is a thing

 I noticed that most of the tools that I struggled to make work to build a gulp static site had command lines.
 They don't need a fancy wrapper, I just needed something to run them when stuff changed.

 And I just like working in Python.

+### Should I use this in production?

+I have no idea.
+I did it for fun, and to scratch my own itch.

 ### TODO